 Progression to A level

-Progression from AS to A-level courses is not automatic.
-It is dependent upon AS examination results and in a few cases students will have only been offered a one-year stay in the sixth form from the start.
-If students do not gain at least a pass grade in any AS-level then they will not be able to continue this course to A-level and it may be that their coursen of study is changed.
+Progression from Year 12 to Year 13 is not automatic.
+It is dependent on your progress throughout Year 12, and your examination results.
+If students do not gain at least a pass grade in their trial examinations in Year 12 then they may be advised not to continue that particular course to A-level and it may be that their course of study is changed.

-The vast majority of students, however, following four AS courses in Year 12 will usually progress into Year 13 to take three A-levels.
-The decision about which course to drop will be made at the end of Year 12.
-This decision will be made on the basis of discussion between students and teachers.
+The vast majority of students, however, following four A-level courses in Year 12 will usually progress into Year 13 to take three A-levels.
+Any student wishing to continue to study all four A-levels in Year 13 may do so.
+The decision about which course to drop, if any, will be made at the end of Year 12.
+This decision will be made on the basis of discussion between the students and teachers.
 Parents are welcome to be involved in the discussion if they so wish.

 Alongside your academic subjects there will be a number of other courses on your timetable:

 For two hours a fortnight all students will follow an EPQ course leading to an AS-level - equivalent to half an A-level.
-Details are in the brochure.
+Details are in the prospectus